 Grid limitations: The local electrical grid infrastructure and/or the project site utility service is insufficient to support the charging demands of the charging equipment or of a BESS or Hybrid Genset.

-Permitting or utility delays: A contractor has made a good-faith effort to secure a temporary power connection from the utility early in the project but has experienced delays beyond their control and site conditions prevent the successful utilization of a BESS or Hybrid Genset.
+Permitting or utility delays: A contractor has made a good faith effort to secure a temporary power connection from the utility early in the project but has experienced delays beyond their control and site conditions prevent the successful utilization of a BESS or Hybrid Genset.

 Cost-prohibitive infrastructure upgrades: The cost of upgrading the electrical service via utility or supplantation with BESS or Hybrid Genset is economically unfeasible for the project.